Crypto Tax Free Countries 2026

 El Salvador made headlines around the world as the first country in the world to make Bitcoin a legal tender.

-The country is hoping that in doing so - they’ll attract more investment into their economy.
+The country is hoping that in doing so, it’ll attract more investment into its economy.
 To further promote this, the country also now exempts foreign investors from paying any Capital Gains Tax on Bitcoin profits.

 Portugal